hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 This article will cover:

-1. How to create a Development Environment for HPE Ezmeral Data Fabric (EDF) on Linux, Microsoft Windows and Apple Mac.
+1. How to create a Development Environment for HPE Ezmeral Data Fabric on Linux, Microsoft Windows and Apple Mac.

 This is a one-node cluster based on Docker containers, with a choice of different Ezmeral Data Fabric versions, it integrates Ezmeral Ecosystem Packs.
 This way you can quickly create an Ezmeral Data Fabric environment on your work computer.